Skip to content

 • The shorter the cable run, the better — minimise the length inside the property where possible.

-5. Use a Dedicated Wall Socket — No Extension Leads
+5. Use a Fixed Wall Socket — Extension Leads Are Prohibited

 Section 4: The Honest Verdict

-For the vast majority of UK households — those with a consumer unit installed after 2005, with modern RCDs or RCBOs — a certified plug-in solar microinverter from a reputable brand (Hoymiles, APsystems, Enphase, Deye, EcoFlow) is electrically safe to use in the way the manufacturer intends.
+For the vast majority of UK households — those with a consumer unit installed after 2005, with modern RCDs or RCBOs — a plug-in solar device built and verified to the Interim Product Specification is electrically safe to use in the way the manufacturer intends.
+The DESNZ-commissioned safety study tested devices on representative UK installations, including ring final circuits, and did not identify safety concerns that would prevent safe operation at 800 VA on appropriately protected circuits.

-The risks are real but manageable: they are (1) buying uncertified equipment, which you should simply not do; (2) having a very old consumer unit with Type AC RCDs, which is worth checking; and (3) poor cable management, which is straightforward to avoid.
-None of these are reasons to avoid plug-in solar — they are reasons to be a reasonably careful buyer and installer.
+The risks are real but manageable: they are (1) buying equipment with no verified listing, which you should simply not do; (2) having a very old consumer unit with Type AC RCDs or no RCBOs at all, which needs checking and possibly upgrading by an electrician; and (3) poor cable management and prohibited adaptors, which are straightforward to avoid.
+None of these are reasons to avoid plug-in solar — they are reasons to wait for a verified kit and then be a careful installer.